-How can a website/graphic designer attract more referrals?
+How can a website designer/graphic designer attract more referrals?

-Do you have suggestions for how a website designer/graphic designer can build up their referral business?
+Do you have suggestions as to how a website designer or graphic designer can build up their referral business?

 I am assuming you are asking for referrals from your clients and colleagues.